 From crybaby to MMA, bad blood boils over for Wizards-Hawks

-From MMA to crybaby, there's plenty of bad blood in the NBA playoff series between the Washington Wizards and the Atlanta Hawks From crybaby to MMA, bad blood boils over for Wizards-Hawks From MMA to crybaby, there's plenty of bad blood in the NBA playoff series between the Washington Wizards and the Atlanta Hawks Check out this story on USATODAY.com: http://usat.ly/2paO6aO Atlanta Hawks guard Dennis Schroeder dances in front of the bench with teammates Taurean Prince and Tim Hardaway Jr., right, during the second half against the Washington Wizards in Game 3 of an NBA basketball first-round playoff series Saturday, April 22, 2017, in Atlanta.
-Atlanta won 116-98.
+Washington Wizards' Marcin Gortat helps up John Wall after a hard foul by Atlanta Hawks' Dwight Howard during Game 3 of an NBA basketball first-round playoff series Saturday, April 22, 2017, in Atlanta.
+Atlanta Hawks guard Dennis Schroeder dances in front of the bench with teammates Taurean Prince and Tim Hardaway Jr., right, during the second half against the Washington Wizards in Game 3 of an NBA basketball first-round playoff series Saturday, April 22, 2017, in Atlanta.

 Add your comments below